-Mount Yarrowyck Nature Reserve protects an Aboriginal cave painting site and much of the natural environment of Mount Yarrowyck.
-While Stony Batter Creek Nature Reserve contains an extensive number of indigenous flora and fauna species with the native flora list for the reserve currently consisting of more than 280 individual species.
+Mount Yarrowyck Nature Reserve protects an Aboriginal cave painting site and much of the natural environment of Mount Yarrowyck, while Stony Batter Creek Nature Reserve contains an extensive number of indigenous flora and fauna species with the native flora list for the reserve currently consisting of more than 280 individual species.
 The Uralla flower, Cheiranthera telfordii, is unique to the Shire and has been adopted as a floral emblem displayed on the northern entrance sign on the New England Highway.

-Uralla Shire is on the northern edge of the Murray Darling Basin.
-Rivers and creeks flowing west and south flow directly into this system via the Gwydir River, while rivers to the east of the divide flow into the Macleay River system.
-The Shire also contains Dangar's and Racecourse Lagoons.
-These upland lagoons are important habitat for various flora and fauna and over 110 different bird species have been recorded.
+Uralla Shire is on the eastern edge of the Murray Darling Basin.
+Rivers and creeks flowing west and north flow directly into this system via the Gwydir River, while rivers to the east of the divide flow into the Macleay River system.
+The Shire also contains significant areas of Upland Wetlands such as Dangar's and Racecourse Lagoons.
+These Upland Wetlands are endangered ecological communities unique to higher altitude watersheds (above 900m) and each species is interdependent on the associated species to survive.